List of Star Wars filming locations

 Multiple global locations were used for filming locations during the production of the Star Wars films to provide the setting for alien planets in the Star Wars Universe.

 Most locations were used to shoot principal photography with actors; more recently as digital filmmaking has become more common, some prequel and sequel trilogy locations were shot with no actors present and digitally composited into the films to provide a backdrop of a story setting.

 In addition to filming locations, a list of film studios is also included for reference.

 Locations

-Listed below are locations used for filming of the following Star Wars films:
+Listed below are locations used for filming of the following Star Wars films and series: